dominiksalvet/gitpack/README.md

 gitpack status <url>
 ```

-> Your favorite project is not compatible, right?
+> Your favorite project is not compatible?
 Then encourage its developers to take a look at the [Developer](#developer) section.

 ## Developer